ricardo85x/musical-clef-game/README.md

-A tool to learn Clef
+A tool that help you memorize the position of the musical notes in the score

 demo